jelmer/janitor/devnotes/adding-a-new-campaign.rst

 In policy.conf, add a default stanza::

     policy {
-      suite {
+      campaign {
-       name: "some-name"  # This is the name of the suite
+       name: "some-name"  # This is the name of the campaign
        command: "some-name"  # This is the mutator script to run publish { mode: propose }  # Default publishing mode }